bluss/bencher/README.rst

 Authors
 -------

-Principal authors of the benchmark and statistics code in the Rust project are:
+Principal original authors of the benchmark and statistics code in the Rust project are:

 + Brian Anderson
 + Graydon Hoare